 Training your dog to obey simple commands is not difficult, as long as you show kindness and perseverance.
 The rewards are great.

-A trained pet is easy to control and never causes any difficulties or embarrassment for you or your family.
-Training is also good for the dog because it helps give him a feeling of security – he knows his place in the world.
+A trained dog is easy to control and never causes any difficulties or embarrassment for you or your family.
+Training is also good for your dog because it helps give him a feeling of security – he knows his place in the world.

 When should a dog start obedience training?